Mohamed-Elwakdy/Elwakdy-TripData/README.md

 ```
 ### Here, I can see the maximim and minimum longitude/latitude points are close to the area of NYC, but still we need to reduce the size a bounding box to make it to take some other longitude and latitude points out of the Region of Interest.
 ### Also, I can see the values of pickup maximum longitude/latitude points are very close to the values of dropoff maximum and minimum longitude/latitude points which means once we reduce the size of the bounding box the longitude and latitude points (pickup and dropoff points) become very close to each other.
-### If I go and reduce the size of bounding box more and more, the longitude and latitude points (pickup and dropoff points) will be very close to each other more and more.
+### If I go and reduce the size of bounding box more and more, the longitude and latitude points (pickup and dropoff points) could be very close to each other more and more.

 ### Plot Max Pickup Longitude/Pickup against Min latitude/Pickup on a map (inside the bounding box of NYC)
 ![Image of screencapture](images/Map5-MaxLongMinLatPickup-ROI.jpg)